Hucley/IGCV3/README.md

 IGCV3:Interleaved Low-Rank Group Convolutions for Efficient Deep Neural Networks.
 This is a tensorflow reimplementate
 '''
-## The codes are based on https://github.com/homles11/IGCV3
+## The codes are based on MXNet verison: https://github.com/homles11/IGCV3